 I made this yesterday from one of my favorite blogs: Chocolate Covered Katie.
 Here is the complete recipe: The Ultimate Chocolate Fudge Pie.
 It fit all my criteria for a Saturday evening dessert: gluten-free, dairy free, low-sugar, low-calorie, quick, zap it in the food processor & no-bake.
 Wow!
 We both loved it.
 A long, long time ago Scott used to make tofu cheesecake for potlucks with his dive-buddies and he wouldn’t tell anyone what was in it until it was all gone.
 I don’t eat soy very often but when I do, this will be at the top of my list!

 I noticed that it has been a long time since I posted a recipe.
 I generally make it when pork is on sale but it will work with beef or chicken.
 Don’t fret the large quantity this makes because it freezes well.
-Read the rest of this entry »
+Continue reading A new recipe – Shredded Pork

 We dove into this before I could get a picture but CBC looks pretty much the same however you make it so use your imagination, K?